-Below is a matrix that outlines our expectations linked to the 5Cs.
+Below is a matrix that outlines our expectations; safe, respectful, learner.
 In addition, each classroom will have their own set of examples to help students and visitors understand the expectations and meet the standards we hold for everyone at Junction Park State School.